 William holds an undergraduate degree in music and business administration from The Canisius College of Buffalo.
-He also holds a graduate degree in education from National University, a Master of Business Administration, and a Master of Science in Educational Leadership and Administration, both from Western Governors University.
+He also holds a graduate degree in elementary education and curriculum from National University, a Master of Business Administration, and a Master of Science in Educational Leadership and Administration, both from Western Governors University.
 In addition, Freeman holds an Education Specialist degree from Saint Leo University.
 Freeman holds a graduate certificate in Liturgical Music from the University of Notre Dame.
 He has completed advanced graduate-level musical studies at Harvard University, George Mason University, the University of Nevada, Las Vegas, and conducting at the Eastman School of Music.
-He is currently pursuing specialist and doctorate degrees at St. Leo University in St. Leo, Florida.
-Freeman is a licensed business education, K-8 Elementary (All Subjects), K-12 Music specialist, and building administrator.
+He is currently completing his doctoral dissertation at Saint Leo University in St. Leo, Florida.
+Freeman is licensed in business education, K-8 Elementary (All Subjects), K-12 Music specialist, and as an administrator.

-William is a high school music educator with the Clark County School District.
-He is the Director of Guitar Studies at The Mojave High School.
+William is a recovering educator with the Clark County School District.
+Most recently, Freeman was the Director of Guitar Studies at The Mojave High School.
 Previously, he taught in the elementary setting.
 He is the Sub-Dean for the Southern Nevada Chapter of the American Guild of Organists and the founding Director of the National Pastoral Musicians: Las Vegas Chapter.
 He currently is an Executive Board Member of the Las Vegas Sacred Music Institute.
 He is a member of the National Pastoral Musicians, American Choral Directors’ Association, American Guild of Organists, and Music Teachers National Association.

 Freeman currently resides in Las Vegas with his wife, Jovita Rose, daughter, and their cocker spaniel.